NassimKraiem/SnakeGame/README.md

 The game code is based on these 3 main phases:
   + Clearing the screen and initializing it
   + Moving elements (objects)
-  + Drawing elements in the new positions
+  + Drawing them in the new positions

 Controls:
   w: move up